 Jim Landfield is the owner of Business Help, Inc. which he has run since 1995.
 Prior to starting his own firm, he worked for smaller companies as well as Fortune 500 companies.
 His experience in these companies has included positions in their treasury, accounting, financial analysis and investments departments.
 He has worked for National Coffee Service Association, Steptoe and Johnson, Texaco, American Express and the World Bank.
 Jim has an MBA from Columbia University and earlier degrees from the University of Chicago, Brandeis University and the University of Salamanca, Spain.

-Joe directs the digital strategy of Patients Rising.
+Joe directs the digital strategy, operations and marketing for Patients Rising.
 He is responsible for developing and enhancing the organization’s digital assets, applications, and online content across its web properties, mobile, and social channels.
-Joe has been working in healthcare communications and content development for 17 years, specifically in the areas of cancer, substance abuse, chronic illness, and patient advocacy.
+Joe has been working in healthcare marketing, communications and content development for 20 years, specifically in the areas of cancer, substance abuse, chronic illness, and patient advocacy.

 As Director of Patient Content at Patients Rising, Jim works very closely with the people who have healthcare war stories to tell.
 As a Columbia University trained writing consultant Jim has worked closely with writers of all levels of skill to help them find and refine their voices.
 Jim is a writer, editor, author and medical assistant with over 20 years of experience in healthcare.
 He’s spent over two decades in clinical care and research at some of New York’s biggest health institutions doing hands-on nursing, education and advocacy for rare disease patients.
 He has worked with several non-profit patient support organizations doing outreach, advocacy and creating educational content.
 He lives in New York City with his wife and their cats…sooo many cats.